Reductions of piecewise-trivial principal comodule algebras: Noncommutative bundles over the Toeplitz deformation of

 Here $f_{01}:\ztwo\times I\to \ztwo$ is the map whose pullback is $T_{01}$.
 Much in the same way, we note that $\Phi_{02}$ is the pullback of

 and $\Phi_{12}$ is the pullback of

 The continuity of $f_{ij}$'s implies that they are independent of their continuous argument.
-Hence we have to choose only between four possible functions: $\id$, $-\id$, $1$, $-1$.
+Hence, we have to choose only between four possible functions: $\id$, $-\id$, $1$, $-1$.
 We choose $f_{ij}=\id$ for all $i,j\in\{0,1,2\}$, $i<j$.
-Thus we obtain
+Thus, we obtain

-We are now ready to define the following triple-pullback $C^*$-algebra:
+We are now ready to define the following triple-pullback C*-algebra:

-Since the diagonal and the rightmost $\ztwo$-actions on the components of $C(S^2_{\B R\tplz})$ and $\widetilde{C(S^2_{\B R\tplz})}$ respectively are intertwined by $C^*$-isomorphisms, we conclude that they are isomorphic as $\ztwo$-$C^*$-algebras.
+Since the diagonal and the rightmost $\ztwo$-actions on the components of $C(S^2_{\B R\tplz})$ and $\widetilde{C(S^2_{\B R\tplz})}$, respectively, are intertwined by C*-isomorphisms, we conclude that they are isomorphic as $\ztwo$-C*-algebras.
 Consequently, their invariant subalgebras are naturally isomorphic.
-Combining this with \eqref{equal}, we obtain an isomorphism of $C^*$-algebras.
+Combining this with \eqref{equal}, we obtain an isomorphism of C*-algebras:

-One can check that replacing in the foregoing construction of $C(S^2_{\B R\tplz})$ the Toeplitz algebra $\mathcal{T}$ by the algebra $C(D)$ of continuous functions on the unit disc, yields a $C^*$-algebra isomorphic with $C(S^2)$.
-Also, the $\ztwo$-action on $C(S^2_{\B R\tplz})$, which is given by the diagonal action on each component, becomes precisely the the pullback of the diagonal action on $S^2$.
+One can check that replacing in the foregoing construction of $C(S^2_{\B R\tplz})$ the Toeplitz algebra $\mathcal{T}$ by the algebra $C(D)$ of continuous functions on the unit disc, yields a C*-algebra isomorphic with $C(S^2)$.
+Also, the $\ztwo$-action on $C(S^2_{\B R\tplz})$, which is given by the diagonal action on each component, becomes precisely the the pullback of the diagonal (antipodal) action on~$S^2$.
 The isomorphism is given by rounding the boundary of a cube to the unit sphere.
 Indeed, using the notation